 There are many natural satellites in outer space.
 Natural satellites are defined as astronomical bodies that exists in the universe.
 Asteroids and meteors are astronomical bodies.
 The sun, moon, and planets that orbit around a larger natural body in outer space are also satellites to the larger body such as the sun.

+The planet with the most moons is Jupiter.
+Jupiter has a total of 67 moons.
 Experts agree that natural satellites were formed out of the same process that formed primary astronomical bodies such as planets.
 Some posit that the collapse of a proto-planetary disk creates natural satellites while others think two large bodies colliding creates smaller natural satellites.
 The rotation of some moons take 10 hours while the orbital periods take hundreds of days.
 Tidal locking also influences a moon’s position.
 Orbital characteristics range from regular orbit patterns to inclined, eccentric, and retrograde patterns.

 Planets and Their Satellites